Welcome to my personal "heal wheel" where everything comes full circle no matter who you are or where you are going.

 I love what I do

-Journalists get a bad rap these days, and maybe rightfully so.
-However, I am proud of what I've accomplished in my 20-year career as a reporter.
-I have met so many different people—including celebrities—but the people I admire the most are those who have overcome obstacles in their lives.
+Journalists get a bad rap these days.
+However, I am proud of what I've accomplished in my career as a reporter.
+I've met and interviewed so many different people, including celebrities, but the stories I admire the most are from "real" people.
 The bravery and resilience that I have observed from family, friends, and strangers, will stay with me forever.

-During my media days, I learned that we all experience pain and trauma in some way.
+During my media days, I learned that we all experience pain and trauma.
 We all make mistakes.
-We all want time to grow and heal.
+We all need time to heal.
 We all need to be loved.
-And we all deserve to be celebrated.
-That's why I feel it is important to celebrate women and what they go through in their lives; the highs and the lows.
+We all deserve to be celebrated.
+In fact, I feel so passionate about YOUR stories that I want you to share the highs and the lows.
 The healing process is raw and real for all of us.

 My passion is helping people